 Gordon Matthewson graduated from Colorado College in 2012 with a B.A. in Psychology, and wrote his senior thesis on Acupuncture and the Placebo Effect.
 After graduating, he worked as an EMT in Downeast Maine, before moving back to Colorado and joining the CANLAB as a research assistant in the fall of 2014.
 He hopes to eventually use functional neuroimaging and multivariate fMRI analysis to examine how the human mind recruits (and sometimes hinders!) the natural healing processes of the body, and to bring this recruitment more systematically into clinical settings.

 Daniel Kusko joined the CAN lab in 2014 as an undergraduate research assistant studying how conditioning and expectations modulate pain perception which developed into a senior honors thesis to graduate with a BA in Neuroscience, magnum cum laude.
-He is now the active lab manger to assist the administrative ongoings of the lab as well as pursuring new research investigating the effects of oxytocin on pain, emotion, and social perception.
+He is working as a research coordinator overseeing projects looking at the effects of oxytocin on pain, placebo analgesia and genetics.
+He is also running subjects in a chronic back pain study run through the Wager lab.

 Damon completed his undergraduate education in 2000 at Colorado State University in Fort Collins.
 After working in the financial sector for several years, he changed careers to become a research assistant in Columbia's Social Cognitive Affective Neuroscience Lab under the direction of Tor Wager.
 In 2010 he joined Jennifer Mangels' Dynamic Learning lab as a CUNY graduate student and is broadly interested in how top-down cognitive and affective control processes interact with bottom-up physiological and emotional processes to generate behavioral outcomes.